cisco-netmig/core-app/README.md

 🌐 **Remote Script Execution**
 Manage and execute scripts on remote devices directly from the UI.

+🔐 **Security**
+Netmig uses **Fernet symmetric encryption** (via the `cryptography` library) to securely store sensitive information like passwords, with encryption keys protected in the system keyring.

 📈 **Telemetry & Logging**
 Full visibility into script usage, execution history, and user actions — great for debugging and optimization.